D.I.C.E. Award for Outstanding Achievement in Game Design: Game Design and Game of the Year

-2001 and 2008 (Note: Portal was released as part of The Orange Box, a Game of the Year nominee in 2008.) were the only years that all finalists for Game Design were finalists for Game of the Year.
+2001 and 2008 were the only years that all finalists for Game Design were finalists for Game of the Year.

 In 2009, the PlayStation Portable release of LittleBigPlanet and Scribblenauts were finalists for Portable Game of the Year in addition to Outstanding Achievement in Portable Game Design; Scribblenauts would be the winner for both awards.

 Two virtual reality games were nominated for Outstanding Achievement in Game Design: I Expect You to Die and Half-Life: Alyx.